13 May 2019

 So, you ask whether a Tibetan Terrier is right for you?
 If you or someone in your house has an anger issue – pick a different breed.
 Lots of loud noise or screaming in your household?
 Pick a different breed.
 Lots of kids in the household?
 It depends upon the children.
 Young children who wave their hands around in the air and run through the house?
 Not ideal, for a Tibetan puppy (or any puppy, for that matter).
 But one of the best things about Tibetan Terriers is that they will remove themselves from the chaos and noise of lots of activity and go find a table, under which to lie.
 Or they’ll find a couch or chair, on which to jump to escape, or go upstairs or outside.
 But do you really want to expose a sensitive animal to regular chaos, knowing that it will be YOUR responsibility to raise a well mannered dog and that behavioural problems stem from environmental and training issues?
 Maybe think about a different breed, like a Lab or a Golden. ;>)

 Another thing to consider is the potential longevity of the breed.
 Our first Kensington Tibetan Terriers lived to be sixteen.
 Max and Mia were littermates from Nina Wagner’s Shalimar Kennel.
 Max was a very good boy and especially gentle.
 He was a love machine and wonderful with kids.
 He never lost his athleticism and was fit until the end.
 Mia was an acrobat and could jump four feet into the air from a standing position.
 She should have been in the circus!
-She was the most nimble of all of the Tibetan Terriers we’ve had (until Georgie Girl and Billie Jean) and also lived until she was 16.
-Older doggies are slower and sometimes can’t hold it – so, the challenges change, as the animals mature.
+Mia was our first extremely nimble Tibetan Terrier.
+Then came CH Georgie Girl, GRCHB Billie Jean and now?
+We have GRCH Kensington’s Pic, Pic, Piccolo!
+Older doggies are slower and sometimes can’t hold it as long as they used to be able to – so, the challenges change, as the animals mature.
 Elderly dogs make wonderful companions for older people, as they move more slowly and like to sleep in your lap or lie curled up next to you or stand guard perched on a chair, looking out the window.
 How old will you be in fifteen years?
 And your children?
 Think about it.
 Remember, a puppy grows up into a young dog.
 And then, into an adult dog.
 Those are the greatest years – between two years old when the puppy matures – until ten, when they begin to enjoy shorter hikes, instead of fifteen mile traverses!
 But if you exercise regularly and feed your dog well — and you live in a smoke-free home with NO exposure to fertilizers or pesticides — your Tibetan Terrier may well live to fifteen or sixteen years old, as ours have done.
 If you haven’t had the opportunity to get to know a Tibetan, my suggestion to you is to come for a visit.
 Visit every breeder you are considering, to see how they live and how the animals are raised.
 We have Tibetan Terriers of several ages and this is one of the reasons we always have older animals in residence to help raise a pup.
 They make my life easier!

 Some families or couples are better with an animal who is a little older and has a little more training.
 Housebreaking a puppy might be too much for them.
 Or perhaps, they don’t want to go through the higher energy level of a puppy.
 We have Tibetan Terriers of a variety of ages, should you decide that you might like to consider an older puppy or young dog.
 We might have one now or it might be in a year or two.
 More and more small families are seeking older animals, for a variety of reasons.
 We charge the same, regardless of age of the animal.
 Cost of spaying and neutering will be your responsibility – but we are willing to have it done by our vet and manage the post-surgical care, if that is too much for you, too.
 Regardless of what anyone might say, when you see Tibetan Terriers playing among themselves and you have a chance to interact with them 3D, it will help you better understand whether this breed is right for you.

 Please read the answer to question four.
 If you think that your child can manage a six year old, then, perhaps your child is old enough for a Tibetan Terrier.
 Pictured at the right is Levi, an unusually intuitive, responsible and intelligent seven year old.
 In 2015, he and his younger sister Claire visited and we deemed him almost ready to get a puppy of his own, as his family was still grieving the loss of their much loved Lab.
 After six months of discussion and visits, we were all in agreement that Levi was capable of participating in the training and care of a new dog for the family.
-It is now January 2018 and Levi and his family have agreed that the ideal Kensington Tibetan for their family would be Ziva, one of our current brood bitches who will retire in 14 months to this wonderful home.
-It’s a fine match and together, we took the time necessary to make the best decision for everyone.
-Levi’s mum is one of my dearest friends and Ziva is an absolute pearl of a girl.
-Levi is looking forward to hiking with Ziva and continuing to help socialize our puppies, until Ziva is ready to come home with him in Spring 2019.
+In January 2018, Levi and his family agreed that the ideal Kensington Tibetan for their family would have been Ziva, one of our current brood bitches.
+However, since then?
+Levi has become an athletic superstar and spends all of his free time in soccer or downhill mode.
+So, I get to have Ziva here with me and we enjoy our days together very much.
+The decision about whether a TT puppy or adult is the best match for your family will be impacted by different criteria in different years.

 I would never suggest that you buy a young child a puppy of his or her own – everyone must be involved and an older dog for the family could be perfect and might be better.
 It depends upon the situation and the level of experience living with dogs.
 If you’re talking about a child who has newly moved into an area and needs a friend who will be shared by the whole family – it might be a great idea.
 Every idea deserves discussion and I’d be happy to speak with you about your personal situation.
 This is also one of the reasons that I require at least one 3D visit to meet the pack, so that we can watch animal behaviours together and discuss breed suitability.
 A Tibetan Terrier may or may NOT be the breed that’s right for your family.
 I do not want to take that risk, nor should you.
 We are protective of this breed, as they have earned the nickname ‘Little People’ and for good reason.
 They can be challenging as adolescent puppies and require proper training, exercise and positive feedback.